ernesto27/system-design/videostream/tutorial/tutorial.md

 ### Create role

-Go to IAM -> Access management -> Roles -> Create role,  select AWS service as entity type,  in the use case select Lambda and click on next.

-On the permissions section,  search the policy the we created before "lambda-tutorial-policy", select that and click on next.

-On role detail select a name for the role, for example "lambda-tutorial-role" and click on Create role.
+Go to **IAM -> Access management -> Roles -> Create role**,  select AWS service as entity type,  in the use case select Lambda and click on next,  on the permissions section search the policy the we created before "lambda-tutorial-policy"  select that and click on next,  in role detail select a name for the role, for example "lambda-tutorial-role" and click on Create role.

 ### Create lambda function

-On the AWS dashboard go to the lambda section,  make sure to select the same region that we use in the S3 bucket section ( in our case "us-west-2 - Oregon") , in order to get the trigger working correctly this is a must.
+On the AWS dashboard go to the lambda section,  make sure to select the same region that we use in the S3  section (in our case "us-west-2 - Oregon"), this is neccesary to make our trigger configuration works correctly.

 ![lambda](./lambda.png)

-Select container image, put a name,  and in the image URI you can put the value by hand or click on the browse images and browse for the image.
+Select container image, put any function name and in the image URI you can type the value by hand or click in the browse images to select the image ECR.

 On Change default execution role,  select Use an existing role and choose the execution role that we created before "lambda-tutorial-role".

-Wait a moment and the lambda function should be created, in order to check our container application , go to Test section and click on "Test" button,  this should return the response "Hello lambda" that we define on the lambda function.
+Click on create,  wait a moment and the lambda function should be created on AWS, in order to check our container application , go to Test section and click on "Test" button,  this should return the response "Hello lambda" that we define on the lambda function.

 ![lambda](./lambda-response.png)

-#### Add trigger s3
+### Add trigger s3

 We need to configure our lambda to triggers when a file is upload to a S3 bucket,  for that reason go to the lambda detail and click on Add Trigger,

-On Trigger configuration, select S3 as a trigger type, on the bucket select the S3 created on the first section of this tutorial, be sure to select the input purpose bucket, leave default values on the other options and click on Add.
+On Trigger configuration, select S3 as a trigger type, in the bucket select the S3 created on the first section of this tutorial, be sure to select the input bucket type, leave default values on the other options and click on Add.

 ![lambda-trigger](./lambda-trigger.png)

 ### Update dockerfile

-We need to install the ffmepg on our container to convert the video file to another resolution, add this new code on Dockerfile
+We need to install the ffmepg in our container to compress the original video uploaded, update Dockerfile definition.

 ```Dockerfile
 FROM golang:1.22 as build